ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create_report.rst

 - Signatures
 - Threats

-.. note: This endpoint does not apply to Documents.
+.. note:: This endpoint applies to all Groups except for Documents.